-- Low Standard of Living: The village lifestyle is quite conservative and simple with people spending more on necessities instead of luxury goods, making it very different from that of city life.
+Low Standard of Living: The village lifestyle is quite conservative and straightforward.
+People here spend more on necessities instead of luxury goods, making it very different from that of city life.

-- Large and Scattered Market: A significant percentage of the population resides in villages though there are many villages located throughout the country with a small group of residents in each village.
-Therefore the market is spread over a vast area.
+Large and Scattered Market: A significant percentage of the population resides in villages.
+There are numerous villages located throughout the country, with a small group of people living in each of them.
+Thus, the rural market is spread over a vast area.

-- Development of Infrastructure: The rural areas lack good infrastructure facilities such as proper transportation, cemented roads, communication network, banks, warehouses, etc.
+Development of Infrastructure: The rural areas lack proper infrastructure facilities such as appropriate transportation, cemented roads, communication network, banks, warehouses, etc.

-- Seasonal Demand: The demand for goods and services in rural markets are influenced by the seasons and stages of agriculture.
-Hence they have two major seasons namely kharif and ragi.
+Seasonal Demand: The seasons and stages of agriculture, influence the demand for goods and services in rural markets.
+Hence they have two major seasons, namely kharif and ragi.

-- Prevalence of Spurious Brands: In rural areas, people are more price conscious and illiterate, due to which several fake brands penetrate these markets with cheap products that look similar to the original ones.
+Prevalence of Spurious Brands: In rural areas, people are more price-conscious and illiterate.
+Due to this, several fake brands penetrate these markets with cheap products that look similar to the original ones.

-- Low Literacy Level: The percentage of illiteracy is quite high in the remote areas, disconnecting them with the print media and therefore the marketers use another medium such as radio, road shows and nukkad dramas for rural marketing.
+Low Literacy Level: The percentage of illiteracy is quite high in remote areas.
+Thus, disconnecting them with the print media and therefore, the marketers use another medium such as radio, roadshows and nukkad dramas for rural marketing.

 Rural Marketing Environment